Red and White Cabinet

 The Red and White Cabinet (Kabinet Merah Putih, abbreviated as KMP) is the current Cabinet of Indonesia.
 It was sworn in on 21 October 2024 by President Prabowo Subianto.

-Although the cabinet was formally activated on 21 October 2024, two of Prabowo's cabinet agencies were already appointed and working near the end of Joko Widodo's Onward Indonesia Cabinet.
-The twelfth reshuffle, carried out on 19 August 2024, established the Presidential Communication Office and the National Nutrition Agency.

 As of 8 October 2025, with 48 ministers, 54 deputy ministers, and 10 cabinet-level agency officials (totaling 112 appointments), this cabinet is the second largest in Indonesia history (second to the Second Dwikora Cabinet with 132 appointments) and the largest cabinet formed in the post-Reformasi period.

 Nomenclature changes

 The Red White cabinet consists of 7 coordinating ministries and 42 technical ministries.
 Many of those are new ministries split from previous ministries.